Skip to main content

 Can I withdraw from a session I registered for?

 No-shows to sessions mean that a court is left with just three people, which makes it impossible to play doubles – and a spot available that another member could have taken.
+Members who no-show (or late-cancel) to a session will receive a one-month ban from this program.

 How do I pay for the session?